k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/16_rest_api_additions.md

 By always using SSL, authentication credentials can be simplified and be a randomly-generated access token that is delivered in the **Username** field of the HTTP Basic Auth.
 It is fully browser-explorable.
 If a browser receives a **401 Unauthorized** status code from the server, it displays a prompt asking for credentials.
 A token can be provided as a part of the URL as a parameter, or in the header request.

-Fabric Authentication mechanism supports Web Service calls using a username and password or a secured token based on JSON Web Tokens (JWT) solution.
+The Fabric Authentication mechanism supports Web Service calls using a username and password or a secured token based on JSON Web Tokens (JWT) solution.
 A JWT is an open industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method that securely represents claims between two parties.
 Tokens can be used in two modes:

-* Secured mode, using a digital signature on the client side, the secret key is shared only once when API Key is created.
+* Secured mode, using a digital signature on the client side, the secret key is shared only once when the API key is created.

 * Unsecured mode signed by Fabric.
-When using this option, it is possible to call Fabric product Web-Service,  called authenticate, with a request body apikey or username/password.
-All remaining Fabric Web-services calls on the same session should not use the token parameter( including Swagger client) as client is already authenticated.
+When using this option, an Authenticate Web Service can be called with a request body API key or Username / Password.
+All remaining Fabric Web Services calls on the same session should not use the token parameter (including the Swagger client) since the client is already authenticated.

 To invoke a Web Service call, do the following: